 Rand was a passionate individualist.
 She wrote in praise of "the men of unborrowed vision," who live by the judgment of their own minds, willing to stand alone against tradition and popular opinion.

 rejects the ethics of self-sacrifice and renunciation.
 She urged men to hold themselves and their lives as their highest values, and to live by the code of the free individual: self-reliance, integrity, rationality, productive effort.

 Objectivism celebrates the power of man's mind, defending reason and science against every form of irrationalism.
 It provides an intellectual foundation for objective standards of truth and value.

-Upholding the use of reason to transform nature and create wealth, Objectivism honors the businessman and the banker, no less than the philosopher and artist, as creators and as benefactors of mankind.
+Upholding the use of reason to transform nature and create wealth, Objectivism honors the entrepreneur and the banker, no less than the philosopher and artist, as creators and as benefactors of mankind.

 was a champion of individual rights, which protect the sovereignty of the individual as an end in himself; and of capitalism, which is the only social system that allows people to live together peaceably, by voluntary trade, as independent equals.